vectra-ai-research/Halberd/README.md

 5. Point your browser to `http://127.0.0.1:8050/` and start testing

 ## Using Halberd: Choose Your Own Adventure 🗺️

-1. **Access**: Manage your tokens and sessions like a digital locksmith.
+1. **Attack**: Pick your poison – surface, tactic, technique – and start your testing!
-2. **Attack**: Pick your poison – surface, tactic, technique – and start your testing!
+- **Access**: Manage your tokens and sessions like a digital locksmith.
-3. **Recon**: Gather intel with visual dashboards.
+2. **Recon**: Gather intel with visual dashboards.
 Try the "Entity Map" for a nice visualization!
-4. **Automator**: Chain attacks together like a mastermind.
+3. **Automator**: Chain attacks together like a mastermind.
-5. **Trace**: Review your handiwork and generate reports.
+4. **Trace**: Review your handiwork and generate reports.

 Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.